ESCAP-SD/LandCoverHowto/README.md

 📄 **[Download the step-by-step guide (PDF)](https://github.com/ESCAP-SD/LandCoverHowto/blob/main/20250507_AFTER_MarchApril_training_SENT.pdf)**
 An interactive HTML version of the guide is under development.

+**Note:** Throughout this guide, we sometimes use maps to visualize both geospatial data and outcomes.
+The boundaries and names shown and the designations used on these maps do not imply official endorsement or acceptance by the United Nations.

 ## 📊 Workflow Components

 ### Component 1: Prepare ROIs and Imagery